September 7, 2018

-In April, Berkeley Lab released a study showing that residential PACE (R-PACE) financing increased the number of residential solar systems in California by seven to 12 percent, helping to boost the solar industry there.
+In March 2018, Berkeley Lab released a study showing that residential PACE (R-PACE) financing increased the number of residential solar systems in California by seven to 12 percent, helping to boost the state's solar industry.

 3. PACE is Financed as a Property Tax Assessment